Dan Bain: Personal life

-Apart from sports, Bain was a well-known Winnipeg businessman.
-From his first job as a bookkeeper's apprentice at a grocery broker, he moved up to junior partner when the business was sold to one of his neighbours.
-By 1905 his name was added to the company's, creating Nicholson and Bain; the firm prospered, with offices across Western Canada.
+Bain's first job was a bookkeeper's apprentice to a grocery broker, where he rose to junior partner when the business was sold to one of his neighbours.
+By 1905, the company added his name, creating Nicholson and Bain.
+The firm prospered, with offices across Western Canada.
 This partnership ended in 1917 due to differences in lifestyle between the two men.
-Bain renamed the firm after himself, Donald H. Bain Limited, and served as president.
-It was through his firm that he amassed a large fortune, and purchased several properties in and around Winnipeg.
-Though reserved in his personal life, Bain was known as a community leader.
-He helped found the Winnipeg Winter Club on land that is now the home of the naval reserve division.
+Bain renamed the firm Donald H. Bain Limited and served as president.
+Through his firm, Bain amassed a large fortune and purchased several properties in and around Winnipeg.

+Bain helped create the Winnipeg Winter Club on land that is now the home of the naval reserve division.
 After the Second World War, he organized the current Winter Club.
-Bain also belonged to many community groups, including the Freemasons, and was the life governor of the Winnipeg General Hospital.
-He was also one of Western Canada's first automobile enthusiasts and owned many British vehicles.
+Bain belonged to many community groups, including the Freemasons, and was the life governor of the Winnipeg General Hospital.
+He was one of Western Canada's first automobile enthusiasts and owned several British vehicles.
 He served for a time as president of the Winnipeg Automobile Club.

-As a trap-shooter, Bain developed an appreciation for nature.
-He bought an ownership share in the Portage Country Club, on the Delta Marsh near the south shore of Lake Manitoba, and later donated the land to Ducks Unlimited.
+For the sport of trap-shooting, Bain bought an ownership share in the Portage Country Club, on the Delta Marsh near the south shore of Lake Manitoba; he later donated the land to Ducks Unlimited.
 Bain built the Mallard Lodge as a personal retreat on land adjacent to the club.
-He strictly enforced his privacy, even building a road to his lodge that he allowed no one else to use; members of the Portage Country Club were required to take a different route.
-Bain intended to donate his lodge to the government of Manitoba for preservation, though he died before he could do so.
-The lodge passed into the control of the government regardless, and in 1966 was donated to the University of Manitoba as a research facility that remains active today.
+He strictly enforced his privacy, building a road to his lodge that he allowed no one else to use; members of the Portage Country Club were required to take a different route.
+Bain intended to donate his lodge to the government of Manitoba for preservation, though he died before he could make these arrangements.
+The lodge passed into the control of the government regardless, and in 1966 was donated to the University of Manitoba as a research facility.
 Bain was also a member of the Manitoba Game and Fish Association and the Winnipeg Humane Society.

 Bain never married and had no children.
-A quiet and reserved individual after his playing career, Bain earned a reputation as a workaholic, and was described by a friend as "salty in speech and strongly opinionated."
+A quiet and reserved individual after his playing career, Bain earned a reputation as a workaholic and was described by a friend as "salty in speech and strongly opinionated."
 Bain upheld a strong moral code, including abstaining from alcohol, and led a frugal lifestyle.
 He was fond of his pets, in particular his Curly Coated Retriever dogs that he was said to value above human company.
 On August 15, 1962, Bain died in Winnipeg, aged 88.
-He left an estate in excess of C$1 million, ($ in dollars), the majority of which he donated to charity and former employees.
+He left an estate in excess of C$1 million ($ in dollars), the majority of which he donated to charity and to former employees.
 He was buried in the cemetery of St. John's Cathedral in Winnipeg.